amirrajan/ColorGolfMobile/tutorial/00-rubymotion-primer.md

 @end
 ```

+Congratulations!
+You can now read and translate ObjectiveC to Ruby.

 ## Java to Ruby ##

+From a syntax standpoint, Java is pretty similar to Ruby (sans
+types).
 Here is how a `Person` class would be created in Java.
-There are
+There
-two public members `firstName` and `lastName`, and an instance function
+are two public members `firstName` and `lastName`, and an instance
-called `sayHello` that returns a string.
+function called `sayHello` that returns a string.

 ### Class Construction ###